DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 `DdForwardLog`
 : Set to false to disable log forwarding, while continuing to forward other observability data, such as metrics and traces from Lambda functions.

+`DdStepFunctionTraceEnabled`
+: Set to false to disable log to trace conversion for Step Functions, while continuing to forward logs.

 `DdFetchLambdaTags`
 : Let the Forwarder fetch Lambda tags using GetResources API calls and apply them to logs, metrics, and traces.
 If set to true, permission `tag:GetResources` will be automatically added to the Lambda execution IAM role.